presno2112/presno2112/README.md

 - 📫 How to reach me **sebastiandash@icloud.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1uB-nEnNOYQXJ7RMbLTBzBQGSkoeZwuNx/view?usp=sharing]
+- 📄 Know about my experiences, check my [resumee](https://drive.google.com/file/d/1uB-nEnNOYQXJ7RMbLTBzBQGSkoeZwuNx/view?usp=sharing)

 - ⚡ Fun fact **I'm really eager to learn new things and I'm open to new adventures!**